ArrayBot: Reinforcement Learning for Generalizable Distributed Manipulation through Touch: Introduction

 In awareness of its redundancy, we propose to reshape the action space with the objective to strengthen its inductive bias towards more favorable actions for distributed manipulation.
-To start with, we explicitly restrict the extend of the valid action space to the \textit{local action patch} centered around the object since far away actuators could hardly exert any physical effect.
-Meanwhile, we propose the idea of considering \textit{actions in the frequency domain} via 2D Discrete Cosine Transform (DCT)~\cite{ahmed1974discrete}.
-The rationale is that for distributed manipulation, the impacts of \textit{collective} behaviors are more stable and predictable than \textit{individual} collisions~\cite{ajay2018augmenting,fazeli2020fundamental}.
-As each channel in the frequency domain processes a spatially global horizon, an action space in the frequency domain may enjoy an implicit bias toward collaborations.
-On top of the frequency transform, we further perform \textit{high frequency truncation} on the action channels, which is inspired by image compression methods such as JPEG~\cite{wallace1991jpeg} that discard high-frequency patterns.
-Likewise, we argue the same preference applies to the 2D-array action space because lower-frequency actions are likely to produce emergent motion primitives with semantics, e.g., the DC channel implies lifting, and the base frequency implies tilting.
-In contrast, the detailed texture information determined by higher-frequency channels makes little influence on the manipulation tasks.
+To start with, we explicitly restrict the extend of the valid action space to the $5 \times 5$ \textit{Local Action Patch} centered around the object.
+Meanwhile, we propose the idea of considering \textit{Actions in the Frequency Domain} via 2D Discrete Cosine Transform (DCT)~\cite{ahmed1974discrete}.
+Our intuition is that each channel in the frequency domain processes a spatially global horizon, so a frequency-domain perspective may help promote the collaborations among spatially neighboring pillars.
+On top of the frequency transform, we further perform \textit{High Frequency Truncation} on the action channels.
+The rationale behind is that lower-frequency actions may correspond to actions with emergent semantics, e.g., the DC channel implies lifting, and the base frequency implies tilting.

-With the reshaped action space, we first demonstrate that the policies discovered by model-free RL on \ours are as capable as pre-defined primitives by setting up the \ours environment in the Isaac Gym simulator~\cite{makoviychuk2021isaac} and then training RL agents~\cite{schulman2017proximal} that lift and flip a cube respectively.
-Going beyond the reach of motion primitives, we showcase one single policy on \ours learned by RL that is agnostic of both object shapes and visual observations, but could relocate hundreds of previously unseen objects of various shapes from and to arbitrary positions via touch sensing alone.
-Surprisingly, we find it possible to directly deploy the policy trained in the simulator to the real-world machine without any sim-to-real transfer techniques including domain randomization~\cite{tobin2017domain}.
+With the reshaped action space ready, we set up the simulated \ours in the Isaac Gym simulator~\cite{makoviychuk2021isaac} and train model-free RL agents~\cite{schulman2017proximal} that can respectively lift and flip a cube.
+Going beyond the reach of simple non-generalizable motion skills, we manage to acquire one generalizable policy discovered by RL that is agnostic of both object shapes and visual observations, but could transport diverse-shaped previously unseen objects from and to arbitrary positions via touch sensing alone.
+Interestingly, we find it might be easier than expected to deploy the policy trained on the simulated \ours to the real-world machine.
+Without any sim-to-real fine-tuning, the averaged success rate of the \textit{general relocate-via-touch} policy is tested to reach $74\%$ on a batch of unseen objects, leading to an already decent baseline.